Moldova: Music

 Among Moldova's most prominent composers are Gavriil Musicescu, Ștefan Neaga and Eugen Doga.

 In the field of pop music, Moldova has produced the band O-Zone, who came to prominence in 2003, with their hit song "Dragostea Din Tei", which topped multiple notable single charts.
 Moldova has been participating in the Eurovision Song Contest since 2005.
 Another popular band from Moldova is Zdob și Zdub that represented the country in the 2005 Eurovision Song Contest, finishing sixth, also in 2021, with a similar result.

 In May 2007, Natalia Barbu represented Moldova in Helsinki at the Eurovision Song Contest 2007 with her entry "Fight".
-Natalia squeezed into the final by a very small margin.
+Natalia squeezed into the final by a narrow margin.
 She took tenth place with 109 points.

 Then Zdob și Zdub again represented Moldova in the 2011 Eurovision Song Contest finishing 12th.

 The band SunStroke Project with Olia Tira represented the country in the 2010 Eurovision Song Contest with their hit song "Run Away".
 Their performance gained international notoriety as an internet meme due to the pelvic thrusting and dancing of Sergey Stepanov, the band saxophonist.
 He has been dubbed "Epic Sax Guy".
 SunStroke Project featured again in the 2017 Eurovision entry "Hey Mama" which got third place.

 In 2015 a new musical project by the name of Carla's Dreams has risen in popularity around Moldova.
 Carla's Dreams reached the top charts in multiple countries in Europe with the release of their song "Sub Pielea Mea" in 2016.
 The song received a lot of airplay and reached number one place on the charts in Moldova as well as Russia.
 The group is still active and released their latest album in 2017.
 The theme of the musical group is "Anonymous" as they perform with painted faces, hoodies and sunglasses.
 The identity of the group members is still unknown.

 Among most prominent classical musicians in Moldova are Maria Bieșu, one of the leading world's sopranos and the winner of the Japan International Competition; pianist Mark Zeltser, winner of the USSR National Competition, Long-Thibaud-Crespin Competition in Paris and Busoni Competition in Bolzano, Italy.